Google CRM Guide: The 4 Best CRM for Google Workspace, 2026

 Copper also offers pipeline tracking, AI-driven insights, sales forecasting, and automated data entry.

-However, as your business grows and your processes become more complex, this Google CRM may struggle to keep up.
-On top of that, many useful features—like sales and lead management, non-Google integrations, bulk emailing, and more—are only available on higher-priced plans.
+However, as your business grows and your processes become more complex, this Google CRM tool may struggle to keep up.
+On top of that, many useful features—like sales and lead management, non-Google workspace integrations, bulk emailing, and more—are only available on higher-priced plans.

 Starting Price: $9 per user/month